tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/supervisor.md

    for checkpointing.

-   If you do not pass one, the supervisor creates one for you by calling `tf.Saver()`, which add ops to save and restore all variables in your model.
+   If you do not pass one, the supervisor creates one for you by calling `tf.train.Saver()`, which add ops to save and restore all variables in your model.
    This is usually what you need.

 Example: Use a custom Saver and checkpoint every 30 seconds.